fil1pe/TagitHub/README.md

 ## Usage

 As pointed earlier, start by starring some repositories on [GitHub].
-Then lead to [TagitHub] to sign in, authenticate with your GitHub credentials and authorize [TagitHub].
+Then lead to [TagitHub] to sign in, authenticate with your GitHub credentials and authorize TagitHub.
 You must be redirected to a page where you can see all your starred repositories.
 If you are not able to reach some of them, scroll down the page, and it must update with new data.

 For tagging click on the pencil-like button inside the tag section of the repository you want to tag.
 A input must appear.
 Insert your tags separated by comma or space and press enter.
-Notice that [TagitHub] allows only alphanumeric tags.
+Notice that TagitHub allows only alphanumeric tags.

 Now you can search for repositories based on the tags you have just added!
 For that click on the tag buttons inside the similar repositories or use the search input in the header.